-- Has anti-inflammatory effects which is helpful for treating acne, rosacea and can promote wound healing and help prevent scarring (reference)
+- Has anti-inflammatory effects which is helpful for treating many skin conditions and can promote wound healing and help prevent scarring (reference)

 - Helps replenish the skin's vitamin E levels, which has anti-oxidant effects and helps prevent against oxidative stress and maintains the collagen network in the skin (reference)

 Which vitamin C serum is best?

 There are many vitamin C serums on the market, so deciding which one to choose can be tricky.
 You might assume that the higher the percentage of vitamin C, the better, but this is not always the case.
 If you get too high a percentage, this can be irritating to the skin, while if the concentration is too low, the product won’t be that effective.
 Most brands on the market use 15% vitamin C, but you need to consider how stable that type of vitamin C is.
 As well, many brands that claim 15% concentration don’t live up to the claim when tested.

 Most vitamin C serum's on the market use L-ascorbic acid as their form of vitamin C. Brands like Skinceuticals, Drunk Elephant, and Paula's Choice.
 The problem with L-ascorbic acid is that it is not very stable.
 It gets oxidized when it is exposed to light (reference).
 This means that while the concentration starts at 15% when the product is first formulated, that percentage decreases quickly, so after being exposed to light the product becomes much less effective and the concentration of stable vitamin C in the product decreases dramatically.